Last Updated on: 24th October 2024, 02:20 pm

 Unfortunately, I can’t recall the exact location of the bones, nor does the spot seem to appear on any maps.
 But as mentioned, that’s just another reason to hire a local expert, as they can take you to hidden gems you’d otherwise drive right by.

-Next would come one of the most infamous part of Cathedral Valley: the river ford.
+Next came one of the most infamous parts of Cathedral Valley: the river ford.
 Most people start with the river ford before proceeding to tour the Cathedral Valley loop clockwise.

 This a wise choice, as you want to be sure that you can indeed cross it and get it out of the way early.
 If you were to start the tour via Cathedral Road and then finish with the river ford, you may end up realizing that the water is too deep to cross!